"Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States."

 Support your overall health and wellness

-In addition to exercising, and in order to overcome depression, you have to do things that help you relax, reenergize you, and support your overall health and wellbeing.
-This includes following a healthy lifestyle and learning how to better manage your stress, setting realistic limits on what you’re able to do, and finding things that spark joy and fun in your everyday life.
+In addition to exercising, and in order to overcome depression, you should do things that help you relax, reenergize you, and support your overall health and wellbeing.
+This includes following a healthy lifestyle and learning how to manage your stress, setting realistic limits on what you’re able to do, and finding things that spark joy and fun in your everyday life.

 Aim for seven to eight hours of sleep each night